CUBRID/cubrid-manual/en/shard.rst

 *   Middleware that is used to minimize changes in existing applications, allowing access to transparently sharded data by using Java Database Connectivity (JDBC), a popular choice, or CUBRID C Interface (CCI), which is CUBRID C API.
 *   In this function, a hint may be added to an existing query to indicate a shard in which the query would be executed.
-*   It can be configured on various backend shard DBs such as MySQL and Oracle, as well as CUBRID.
+*   MySQL, as well as CUBRID can be configured on backend shard DBs.
 *   It guarantees the unique characteristics of certain transactions.

 More details on each characteristic will be described in the next chapter.